wdturner/ProjectIdeas2019/Spring2021/ProjectIdeas_Rory-Covenant.md

 Covenant's Ideas:
 1. App that forces you to break down a project step by step in order to help manage its completion
 2. An application that randomly matches you with a a volunteering event happenning in your community.
 Maybe 'party feature' to ensure being matched at same event with friends/family
+3. Quacs Feature: Enter what requirements one still needs to fulfill to graduate and Quacs uses that to recommend classes for the following semester.
+Recommendations can further be filtered with 'preferences'